Gross output

-GO is defined by the Bureau of Economic Analysis (BEA) as "a measure of an industry's sales or receipts, which can include sales to final users in the economy (GDP) or sales to other industries (intermediate inputs).
-Gross output can also be measured as the sum of an industry's value added and intermediate inputs."

-It is equal to the value of net output or GDP (also known as gross value added) plus intermediate consumption.

-Gross output represents, roughly speaking, the total value of sales by producing enterprises (their turnover) in an accounting period (e.g. a quarter or a year), before subtracting the value of intermediate goods used up in production.

-Starting in April 2014, the BEA began publishing gross output and gross output-by-industry on a quarterly basis, along with GDP.

-Economists regard GO and GDP as complementary aggregate measures of the economy.
-Many analysts view GO as a more comprehensive way to analyze the economy and the business cycle.
+Gross output and net output are complementary measures of the value of production.
+The components of gross output provide extra insight about the inputs and factor costs of production as well as the transactions between economic sectors.
+They indicate the total expenditures and total sales that enterprises or sectors have.
+Net output measures indicate the net new wealth created by sectors or by all sectors put together.
 "Gross output [GO] is the natural measure of the production sector, while net output [GDP] is appropriate as a measure of welfare.
 Both are required in a complete system of accounts."

+Starting in April 2014, the Bureau of Economic Analysis began publishing gross output and gross output-by-industry on a quarterly basis, along with GDP.

 Historical background

 In his work, The Purchasing Power of Money: Its Determination and Relation to Credit, Interest, and Crises (1911, 1920), Yale professor Irving Fisher introduced a theoretical measure of "volume of trade" with his equation of exchange: MV = PT, where PT measured the "volume of trade" in the economy at a specified time.

 In 1931, Friedrich A. Hayek, the Austrian economist at the London School of Economics, created a diagram known as Hayek's triangles as a theoretical measure of the stages of production.
 Hayek's triangles formed the basis of gross output, before GNP or GDP were invented.
 However, Hayek's work was strictly theoretical, and no attempt was developed to statistically measure gross output.

 Simon Kuznets, a Russian American economist at the University of Pennsylvania, did breakthrough work in the 1930s in measuring national income, "the size of the final net product."
 He defined net product as follows: "If all the commodities produced and all the direct services rendered during the year are added to their market value, and from the resulting total we subtract the value of that part of the nation's stock of goods that was expended (both as raw materials and as capital equipment) in producing this total, then the remainder constitutes the net product of the national economy of the year."
 Thus, net product focused on final output only, and excluded business-to-business (B2B) transactions in the supply chain.
 He expanded his "net output" data to measure Gross National Product (GNP) starting in 1942.